ComposableFi/composable/code/parachain/frame/ibc/README.md

 ### Routing (ICS26) and callback handlers

 The IBC protocol requires the existence of a router that routes packets to the correct module for processing based on the destination port.
 The implementation of the router in this pallet statically matches over module id strings and returns the correct handler for such module.
 This means that each ibc application must statically define a unique module id and port id to be used in the module router.

 **Plugging a new pallet to ibc**

-- Implement the [`Module`](/code/centauri/ibc/modules/src/core/ics26_routing/context.rs#L95) trait for struct defined in the pallet
+- Implement the [`Module`](/code/centauri/ibc/modules/src/core/ics26_routing/context.rs#L95) trait for a struct defined in the pallet.
 - Implement the [`CallbackWeight`](/code/parachain/frame/ibc/primitives/src/lib.rs#L387) trait for a struct defined in the pallet.
-- Define a unique port id and module id as static strings
+- Define a unique port id and module id as static strings.
-- Add the Module handler to the [`ibc router`](/code/parachain/frame/ibc/src/routing.rs#L33)
+- Add the Module handler to the [`ibc router`](/code/parachain/frame/ibc/src/routing.rs#L33).
-- Add the callback weight handler to the [`weight router`](/code/parachain/frame/ibc/src/weight.rs#L150)
+- Add the callback weight handler to the [`weight router`](/code/parachain/frame/ibc/src/weight.rs#L150).
-- Add the module id to the `lookup_module_by_port` implementation
+- Add the module id to the `lookup_module_by_port` implementation.

 **Ibc Handler**

-This pallet provides a public interface behind the [`IbcHandler`] trait, that allows modules to access the protocol It provides methods for
+This pallet provides a public interface behind the [`IbcHandler`] trait, that allows modules to access the protocol.
+It provides methods for:
 - Opening channels `IbcHandler::open_channel`
 - Registering a Send packet `IbcHandler::send_packet`
 - Writing Acknowledgements `IbcHandler::write_acknowledgemnent`